MOACChain/MOAC-DOCS/Docs/MoveToMoac.rst

 Move to Moac
 ============

-MOAC developed based on the
+MOAC developed its VNODE client based on the
 `Ethereum <https://github.com/ethereum/go-ethereum>`__ project.
 It also implements a ***javascript runtime environment*** (JSRE) that can be used in either interactive (console) or non-interactive (script) mode.